http://civil.njit.edu

 Prerequisites: CE 200, CE 200A, CE 350 A study of the principal modes of transportation, with emphasis on the planning, design and construction of facilities for modern transportation systems.

 CE 360.
-Sustainable Civil Engr Mat.
-3 credits, 3 contact hours (3;0;0).
+Civil Engineering Materials.
+2 credits, 3 contact hours (2;0;1).

-Prerequistes: CHEM 121 or 125 and MECH 237 (with a grade of C or better) This course will provide instruction on engineering materials used in the construction of civil engineering projects.
+Prerequisites: CHEM 121 or 125 and MECH 237 (with a grade of C or better).
+This course will provide instruction on engineering materials used in the construction of civil engineering projects.
 Additionally, the fundamentals of sustainability and sustainable design within the context of civil engineering will be discussed.
 The engineering properties of aggregates, wood, metal, portland cement concrete and asphaltic concrete and design of these materials will be covered.
 These materials will be used to discuss sustainability concepts and design within civil engineering.

 CE 381.
 Geomorphology.
 3 credits, 3 contact hours (3;0;0).